Schedule Service

 When you get a quote for a new HVAC system, the price of the unit and the basic installation are the main attractions.
 But just like buying a house, there are other potential costs involved in the process.
 Thinking about these ahead of time helps you create a realistic budget and ensures there are no surprises on the final bill.
 These additional services aren’t about upselling; they’re about making sure your new, high-efficiency system performs at its best for years to come.
 From ductwork adjustments to electrical updates, let’s walk through the other expenses you might encounter.

-Ductwork Repairs or Modifications
+Budgeting for Ductwork Repairs or Replacements

 Your ductwork is the circulatory system for your home’s heating and cooling.
 If it’s old, leaky, or improperly sized for your new unit, you won’t get the efficiency or comfort you’re paying for.
 A technician might find that your existing ducts need to be sealed, repaired, or even partially replaced to work with the new system.
 While an installation using good, existing ductwork can be more affordable, addressing these issues is crucial.
 Neglecting them is like putting a powerful new engine in a car with leaky fuel lines; you’re just wasting energy and money.